NasraH24/ecommerce-etl-pipeline-airflow-snowflake/README.md

-# E-commerce ETL Pipeline with Airflow, Snowflake, and Terraform
+# E-commerce ETL Pipeline with Airflow, Snowflake and Terraform

 ##  Project Overview
 This project is an end-to-end **ETL pipeline** designed for **e-commerce transaction data**.